spaceflint7/MousePaw/README.md

 Three sets of key may be configured, and selected from the notification icon in the Windows taskbar tray.

-Portable, single EXE file; configuration settings are saved in a text file in the same folder.
+Portable, single EXE file; configuration settings are saved in a text file in the same folder -- place executable in a __folder with write access__.

 ### Download and run [MousePaw.exe](https://github.com/spaceflint7/MousePaw/raw/master/MousePaw.exe)